SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.csv/README.md

  1. Resource `Carpark` with 3 datum properties: `occupied`, `evFree`, and `evChargePower`
  2. Resource `Airport` with 2 datum properties: `watts` and `wattHours`

-Spreadsheet applications generally allows you to export the sheet in the CSV format, which can then be loaded into SolarNode via the CSV Resource CSV Configurer.
+Spreadsheet applications generally allow you to export sheets in the CSV format, which can then be loaded into SolarNode via the CSV Resource CSV Configurer.

 <img title="CSV Resource CSV Configuration example" src="docs/solarnode-csv-resource-csv-configuration-example-sheet.png" width="2290">